Medicaid Drug Formulary

 It is the prescribing provider’s responsibility to obtain the prior authorization.
 In the event prior authorization has not been obtained at the time the prescription is presented at the pharmacy, pharmacies will alert the prescribing provider to obtain prior authorization.
 Dispensing an emergency supply provides the client with an immediate dose of the medication but requires a return trip to the pharmacy for the full prescription or alternate therapy.
-A 72-hour emergency prescription claim can be used for both Medicaid FFS service and managed care clients.
+A 72-hour emergency prescription claim is available for all people enrolled in Medicaid.

 Free Continuing Education Credits